SharePoint/sp-dev-docs/docs/spfx/enable-Microsoft-365-content-delivery-network.md

 ![List of public origins in tenant](../images/ext-app-cdn-origins-pending.png)

-At this point you've configured your Microsoft 365 CDN!
+At this point, you've configured your Microsoft 365 CDN!